ComputerRL: Scaling End-to-End Online Reinforcement Learning for Computer Use Agents: The Training

 SFT training on this curated dataset produces notable shifts in policy behavior.
 While evaluation task performance remains stable, the resulting policy shows increased entropy relative to the original one, indicating enhanced exploration.
-Building upon this enhanced exploration capability, we conducted a second round of RL training, which yielded significant performance improvements and enabled us to achieve state-of-the-art results on the OSWorld benchmark.
+Building upon this enhanced exploration capability, we conduct a second round of RL training, which yields significant performance improvements and enables us to achieve state-of-the-art results in computer automation.
+The training details are in Appendix~\ref{apdx:training_details}.